When one thinks of Rome, the first thing that comes to mind besides the ancient sites like the Roman Colosseum and Trevi Fountain are Vespa scooters.

 I had a difficult time concentrating on the history lesson, I just wanted to get back on the bike!

 We did visit one extremely interesting location.
-There is a place in the centre of Rome where nobody is allowed to enter except for the Sovereign Military Order of Malta – A Roman Catholic Religious Order and world’s oldest surviving order of chivalry, according to Wikipedia.
+There is a place in the center of Rome where nobody is allowed to enter except for the Sovereign Military Order of Malta – A Roman Catholic Religious Order and world’s oldest surviving order of chivalry, according to Wikipedia.

-We couldn’t enter the grounds to have a look because they are strictly off limits, but we were able to spy a peek through a little peep hole that was clearly put in place for tourists.
+We couldn’t enter the grounds to have a look because they are strictly off limits, but we were able to spy a peek through a little peephole that was clearly put in place for tourists.

-With the Vespa, you can spin around the city quicker and take in more sights while exploring Rome in a more intimate way than you ever could being stuck behind the glass of a tour bus.
+With the Vespa, you can spin around the city quicker and take in more sights while exploring Rome in a more intimate way than you ever could be stuck behind the glass of a tour bus.

 If you happen to find yourself in Rome, you have got to give this a try.